1ranya/back-bloomier/README.md

 # Bloomier website

-Bloomier is a professional website to expose photography art work.
+Bloomier is a personnal portfolio website to expose Art and photography work.

 ## Back stack
 Node js\